icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 - File attributes: these consist of an attribute wrapped in a pair of double brackets.

 Local attributes can be applied to most Slice definitions by placing them directly before the definition.
-File attributes apply to an entire [slice file][slice-file] and must appear before any Slice definitions or module declarations.
+File attributes apply to an entire [Slice file][slice-file] and must appear before any Slice definitions or module declarations.

 ```ebnf {% showTitle=false %}
 FileAttribute